abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/benchmarking.md

 ## Apache Flink Benchmarking

-This guide shows how to set up and run the Apache Flink Benchmarks on a GCP SUSE VM.
+This guide provides step-by-step instructions to set up and run **Apache Flink Benchmarks** on a **GCP SUSE VMs**.
+It covers cloning the repository, building the benchmarks, exploring the JAR, and listing available benchmarks.

 ### Clone the Repository
+Start by cloning the official Flink benchmarks repository.
+This repository contains all the benchmark definitions and example jobs.

 ```console
 cd ~